 If you move to a new provider halfway through a term, you will have to pay for your child's place until the next term starts.

-Have a look at our childcare directory to see all the providers offering two year old places in your area.
+Have a look at our childcare directory to see all the providers offering three and four year old places in your area.

 Funded places are available at early year's childcare providers such as:

 Council-run nursery schools

 You can contact these providers directly to check if they have funded places available or contact the for local provider's contact details.

 Childcare providers usually allow children to start in January, April and September.
 They are likely to be flexible about how you divide your child’s funded 15 hours across the week.
 You may be able to leave your child for up to seven and half hours a day, spread over a fewer number of days per week.

 What if I need more than 15 hours of childcare a week?

 Some working parents and carers of 3 and 4 year olds may be eligible for an additional 15 hours funded childcare on top of the existing free 15 hours early education entitlement.
 If they meet certain criteria, this is called the extended entitlement.
 Watch this helpful video and then click the orange button below to apply:

 If you quality, you will receive a code to take to your chosen provider.